payplug/payplug-php/docs/index.rst

    $parameters->saveInFile("PATH_TO_PAYPLUG/parameters.json");

-You need to execute this code at each change of payment mode (LIVE / TEST), that is, open your web browser and go to ``http://example.org/setup.php`` (the URL where you saved the above code).
-Verify that everythings went well by looking at the file ``parameters.json``.
+You need to execute this code every time you wish to switch payment mode (LIVE / TEST), for example by opening your web browser and accessing ``http://yoursite.com/setup.php`` (the URL where you saved the above code).
+Verify that everythings went well by looking at the file ``parameters.json`` and identifying the parameter ``paymentBaseUrl`` with the URI that should started by ``/test`` for TEST (Sandbox) mode.

 If you encounter the error ``Warning: file_put_contents(./parameters.json): failed to open stream: Permission denied in PATH_TO_PAYPLUG/lib/payplug/Parameters.php on line 53``, it is likely that you have a permission issue.
 Open a terminal and try ``chmod +777 .`` (note the trailing dot, it is important).

-Sandbox
+TEST (Sandbox) Mode
 ------------
-PayPlug has created a sandbox environment for testing transactions with no reals fees.
-You can simply enable or disable the test mode with the third parameter in the loadParameters() method seen just in previous section.
+PayPlug has created a sandbox environment for testing transactions without making real payments.
+You can simply enable or disable the test mode by loading the appropriate parameter ``$isTest`` in the installation_ section.

-When you have sign up and sign in on PayPlug, you are connected in TEST mode, you can instantly begining to test PayPlug solution.
-All of your transactions will not be charged.
-Only when your account will be verified, that you will be able to reload your configuration with variable ``$isTest = false;`` for switching from TEST to LIVE mode for making reals transactions.
+When you sign up to PayPlug, you can only use the TEST mode.
+Once your account is verified, you will be able to configure your site with the LIVE mode (``https://www.payplug.fr/portal/ecommerce/autoconfig``) to make real transactions.

-Important: When you want to switch to LIVE or TEST mode, don't forget to start again **Configuration** from installation_ section.
+Important: When you want to switch to LIVE or TEST mode, don't forget to run the **Configuration** step again from installation_ section.

 .. _create_a_payment: